Dhanasekar-S/Aishwarya-NR.github.io/Experiences.md

 - Developed an Online interactive recepie portal
 <h3> IBM I-CARE Poster Presentation | 2016</h3>

-- "A Societal Sentiment Analysis: Predicting the Values and Ethics of Individuals by Analysing Social Media Content" Poster selected for presentation at  <a href="http://icare2016.mybluemix.net/poster.html"> IBM I-CARE,2016 </a> at MSRIT Bangalore
+- "A Societal Sentiment Analysis: Predicting the Values and Ethics of Individuals by Analysing Social Media Content" Poster selected for presentation at  <a href="http://icare2016.mybluemix.net/poster.html"> IBM I-CARE, 2016 </a> at MSRIT Bangalore